MarcinDylong/FPL/README.md

 $ sudo -u postgres psql -c 'create database fpl_data;'
 $
 $ # Configure connection to database in .env.example
-$ # Provide username and password and remove .example file name
+$ # Provide username and password
+$ # Remove .example from file name
 $ # Also set SECRET_KEY you can use page below to generate your own secret key
 $ # https://djecrety.ir/
 $ # If necessary change parameters for DB connection in core/settings_local.py